jbrussell/academic-kickstart/content/eilive2020/part2c_NoiseNYC.md

 Finally, we return to the ground vibrations measured in Central Park that we looked at in section <a href="../part1b_seismicnoisenyc/" target="_self">Seismic Noise in NYC</a>.
 However, because we need a waveform that oscillates around zero in order to turn it into sound, we remove the daily running average from the hourly measurements.
 The resulting waveform and spectrogram is shown below.

-The daily signal is the main feature of the waveform and appears as a bright streak in the spectrogram at around 100 Hz in sonified frequency (This is 1 / 24 hours = 1 / 86,400 seconds $\approx$ $1.6 \times 10^{-5}$ Hz).
+The daily signal is the main feature of the waveform and appears as a bright streak in the spectrogram at around 50 Hz in sonified frequency (this is 1 / 24 hours = 1 / 86,400 seconds $\approx$ $1.6 \times 10^{-5}$ Hz).

 {{% alert note %}}
-  * What are the other bright streaks at approximately 200, 300, 400 Hz, ... ?
+  * What are the other bright streaks at approximately 100, 150, 200 Hz, ... ?
 {{% /alert %}}

 [<i class="fab fa-github"></i> view code](https://nbviewer.jupyter.org/github/jbrussell/EI_Live_2020/blob/master/earthquake_sonification/1_bokeh_notebooks/3_noise_sonification.ipynb)